scooter99boston/bbu-gf/docs/_process/control_doc_header.md

-This is a Controlled Document of the Bedrock Governance Framework was approved by the Bedrock Consortium Board of Directors.
+This is a Controlled Document of the Bedrock Governance Framework was approved by the Bedrock Consortium Governing Board.

 | Document Name | |
 | --- | --- |